 Relax and rewind at the Pioneertown Motel

 Utilitarian chic meets Southwestern Americana at the Pioneertown Motel.
 A former live-in motion-picture set founded in part by Roy Rogers and Gene Autry, Pioneertown still looks like it’s straight out of an old Hollywood Western.
-The motel allows visitors to sense the area’s history in a modern context: The rooms are decorated with cowhide rugs, Aztec blankets, and exposed bulbs.
+The motel allows visitors to sense the area’s history in a modern context: The rooms are outfitted with such Old West standbys as cowhide rugs and Aztec blankets.

 Kick back to live music at Pappy & Harriet’s